 The Judith Adele Agentis Charitable Foundation Story

-Bob Agentis met Judith Kurtz at Liberty High School in the mid-1960s, and soon after graduation, the two young sweethearts were married.
+Bob Agentis met Judith Kurtz at Liberty High School in the mid-1960s, and soon the two young sweethearts were married.
 Bob worked several jobs, including a stint at the Bethlehem Steel Co., while, Judie worked at various local firms as well.
 Soon, daughter Lisa was born, and Bob, an entrepreneur at heart, opened his own real estate firm.
 Judie was always by her husband’s side, assisting with the logistics of running a business.
-When time allowed, the couple volunteered for local charities, tended to family, spent time with the grandkids, and when time allowed, enjoyed sport fishing and golf.
+The couple volunteered for local charities, tended to family, spent time with the grandkids, and when time allowed, enjoyed sport fishing and golf.

-During the holiday season of 2012, at the age of 64, Judie was diagnosed with pancreatic cancer.
+In 2012, at the age of 64, Judie was diagnosed with pancreatic cancer.
 She spent her last days at St. Luke’s Hospice House in Bethlehem, PA, where Bob kept vigil with his spouse of 47 years.
-After Judie’s passing, Bob realized he had lost 35 pounds, as the only food available to him was from a vending machine.
-He began delivering nutritious weekly meals from fine Lehigh Valley restaurants to hospice house, and soon, he founded the Judith Adele Agentis Charitable Foundation (JAACF), a 5013c non-profit.
+Bob realized he lost 35 pounds, as the only food available to him during Judie’s last days was from a vending machine.
+He began delivering nutritious weekly meals from fine Lehigh Valley restaurants to the hospice house.
+Soon, he founded the Judith Adele Agentis Charitable Foundation (JAACF), a 5013c non-profit.